 On Thursday we had planned to leave Paducah, KY around 9:00 AM, but heavy rains delayed our launch until noon, when we and ten other boats headed up the Ohio River.
-Normally there are two routes from Paducah to Green Turtle Bay, our destination for the day.
-However, Kentucky Lock (near the end of the Tennessee River) was closed for repairs so we and many barges with following push-boats all took the Cumberland River route to the Barkley Lock.
-We and one other boat took the lead, but he was faster and got to the lock just in time to get a quick 50+ foot lift to Lake Barkley, while we got to the lock a few minutes later and waited 3 1/2 hours to get through.
+There are two routes from Paducah to Green Turtle Bay, our destination for the day.
+However, Kentucky Lock (the confluence of the Tennessee River and the Ohio River) was closed for repairs so our flotilla and many barges with following push-boats traveled a few miles upstream to the confluence of the Cumberland River and the Ohio River, and then followed the Cumberland River to the Barkley Lock.

-Green Turtle Bay is a well-maintained marina and condominium resort owned by the same family for generations.
+Green Turtle Bay is a well-maintained marina and condominium resort that has been owned by the same family for generations.
 There are two good restaurants, a very nice spa, convenient and clean laundry facilities, and a well-stocked ship’s store.
-Many Great Loop travelers stay at GTB for a few days to rest after the run down the Mississippi.
-We are thankful for the R&R (knew that name would come in handy for describing more than just our boat’s name!) and plan to stay here for several more days.
+Many Great Loop travelers stay at GTB for a few days to rest after the taxing run down the Mississippi.
+We plan to stay here at GTB for some R&R for R&R aboard R&R.

-On Friday I washed the Mississippi mud off of the boat and Rhonda did laundry and cleaned and organized inside the boat.
+On Friday I washed the Mississippi mud off of R&R and Rhonda did laundry and cleaned and organized inside the boat.
 We used the free GTB shuttle service to re-provision (that’s boat-speak for grocery shopping) at the nearby market.
-We met old and new friends on the dock.
-We plan to join some of them this evening at a local theater for a Southern Gospel music concert, and tomorrow we plan to worship at a local Baptist church where tonight’s talent will provide special music.
+We met old and new friends on the docks.
+We plan to join Craig and Nikki (Joy Girl) and Harland and Sarah (Invinceable) this evening at a local theater for a Southern Gospel music concert, and tomorrow we plan to join them for worship at a local Baptist church where tonight’s talent will provide special music.

-Some followers have asked to see our trip on a map.
+Some followers have asked to see our Great Loop trip on a map.
 Here is a map of our 750+ mile voyage so far.
-We will try to set this up as a separate page that will automatically update as we progress.
+We will set this up as a separate blog page that will automatically update as we progress.

-We continue to collect “boat cards” from others on the Great Loop.
-They help us remember names/faces/boats when we see the same boats (and their people and pets) days or weeks later.
+We continue to enjoy exchanging “boat cards” with other boaters on the Great Loop.
+These cards help us remember names/faces/boats when we see the same boats (and their people and pets) days or weeks later.
 Here are some of the boat cards we have collected so far:

 …but when we run out of cards, our next order probably will use this photo of R&R on the Mississippi River, passing the Gateway Arch in St. Louis: